Enable error signals in the Connect web library

 category: "Behavior",

-// Coupon code errors result in message in query string
+// Capture coupon code errors from query string

 if (href.includes("/checkout/?CouponCodeErrorMessage=")) {